chazingtheinfinite/intro-to-data-science/project-ideas/README.md

 Course Developer: Kevin Dick ([kevin.dick@carleton.ca](mailto:kevin.dick@carleton.ca))

+*NOTE: This document will evolve during the course and students are advised to revisit it regularly for any useful changes.*

 ---

+## Course Project Overview

+Data Science is a field where practitioners tend to have "T-shaped knowledge"; all Data Scientists share a general foundation of statistics, probability, programming, and data manipulation skills and each Data Scientists then develops expertise in one or multiple specific domains.
+A Data Scientist specialized in text-processing and Natural Language Processing has a skillset and analytical pipeline that would be altogether different from a Data Scientist that creates Recommendation Systems for e-commerce products or a Data Scientist that works on image processing for Computer Vision applications.

+That said, the technical material taught in the course functions to provide the Data Science foundations required to take on a Data Science project, however each of the projects you will work on within the course will _require autodidacticism on the behalf of all students and groups_.
+That said, the project topics listed below cover a broad range of topics, domains, and each require a specialized set of skills that you and your team will need to develop independently as you work through the project.

 Your Intro. to Data Science course project must include *online data scraping to generate a new dataset* and/or *analyze the dataset in unique ways to produce new knoweldge*.
 Typically a scraping-based project will naturally include both of these criteria.
 We recommend that groups extensively research their proposed scraping target prior to committing to a given project topic.
 For groups that prefer to avoid a scraping component as part of their projects, please consider one of the topics listed below (and in each subdirectory here) for details on the proposed analysis method.
 If student groups are interested in defining their own project based on an existing dataset, it is imperative that you communicate with course developer (Kevin Dick; mailto:kevin.dick@carleton.ca) about your proposed project.